-'''

 [min THRU max]

 [LO THRU max]

 [min THRU HI]

 MISSING

-OTHERNM These for

-same sym

-'''

-been forms avaluate to the summary statistics for a category specified with th

-THERNM These forms evaluate to the summary statistics for a category specified with the same syntax, as described in previous section (see [CTABLES Explicit Category

-List], page 185).
-The category must appear in all the CATEGORIES list in which the postcompute is used.

-- SUBTOTAL The summary statistic for the subtotal category.
-This form is allowed only if the CATEGORIES lists that include this postcompute have exactly one subtotal. - SUBTOTAL [index]
+- OTHERNM These forms evaluate to the summary statistics for a category specified with the same syntax, as described in previous section (see [CTABLES Explicit Category List], page 184).
+The category must appear in all the CATEGORIES list in which the postcompute is used. - SUBTOTAL The summary statistic for the subtotal category.
+This form is allowed only if the CATEGORIES lists that include this postcompute have exactly one subtotal.